 The dossier should contain the following information:

 - Letter of nomination that provides a concise summary of the candidate's qualifications and a clear exposition of any additional evidence that should be considered.
 This letter of nomination must also indicate a commitment of support after completion of University Fellowship.

 - Undergraduate and, if appropriate, graduate transcripts (scan and send as a PDF).

 - Verbal, Quantitative, and Analytical Writing scores (percentile and raw score) on the GRE General Test (or other acceptable standardized test scores, e.g., GMAT, MCAT, Miller Analogies Test);

 - GRE Subject Test Scores, if required by the department or program;

 A University Fellowship is a one-year award from August 1 (or matriculation date) through June 30, renewable for one additional year beginning July 1.
 To be eligible, programs, departments or units must certify that they will support the student at the same or higher stipend rate, plus tuition and health insurance, for a minimum of two additional years beyond those supported by the University Fellowship.
-The stipend rate of University Fellowships is currently $18,000 to $23,500 per annum.
-Renewals will be based upon the recommendation of the program and the student's progress toward her/his degree.
+The minimum stipend rate begins at $18,000 per year, depending on the discipline.
+Renewals will be based on the recommendation of the program and the student's progress toward her/his degree.